-Shallow draft, heavily lead-ballasted, with moderate wetted surface and a NACA-foil laminar flow keel, the PAINE 14 is delightfully fast and easy to handle, store, and trailer to a new destination every summer weekend, or await your whim on her crane.
+Shallow draft, heavily lead-ballasted, with moderate wetted surface and a NACA-foil laminar flow keel, the PAINE 14 is delightfully fast and easy to handle, store, or trailer to a new destination every summer weekend, or await your whim on her crane.

 A TRUE MINI-YACHT

 UNSINKABLE, AND SELF-RESCUING.

 Just how safe is a PAINE 14?
-To find out we conducted an intentional swamping on August 30, 2013.
+To find out we conducted an intentional swamping to show you.
 Would she turn turtle, or go to the bottom?
 Chuck tried to swamp her by standing on the gunwale and leaning out as far as he could, hanging onto the mast.
-At 190 pounds and rocking the boat violently, the coaming tops could not be gotten under water.
+At 190 pounds and rocking the boat violently, the coaming tops could not be gotten close to underwater.
 Only by bailing the ocean in could he finally swamp her.
 She floated with the lowest point of the coaming 10 inches above the surrounding water, and was very stable.
 You could sit in the boat all day long like this and she would not sink.
 Though like Chuck, you might eventually decide to bail her out, raise the mainsail, and sail away.

 The performance of the PAINE 14 is, as one might expect from her numbers, downright stimulating.
 The helm is nicely balanced in both light airs and heavy.
 Its acceleration in a puff is amazing―in less than a boat length it accelerates to hull speed.
 With the full jib and a reefed main, it can handle 20 knots of wind.
 And in stronger winds, she can be sailed under complete control without the jib- an extremely rare capability amongst today’s fleet of small boats.
-This is also helpful in picking up a mooring or coming alongside a dock.
+This is also helpful in picking up a mooring or coming alongside a dock or your larger yacht.
 You can roll up the jib first, clearing the foredeck and its mooring cleat of the nasty slapping jib-boom, and get safely cinched up with a clear field of view.